BOUDKHOUM-ABDEL/Data_Structure_with_C/Circular Doubly linked list operation in C/readme.md

-✨ Welcome to the Enchanted Realm of Doubly Linked Lists! ✨
+✨ Welcome to the Enchanted Realm of Circular Doubly Linked Lists! ✨

     Step into a magical world where data flows both ways!
-With this spellbinding program, you’ll harness the incredible power of **doubly linked lists**, navigating and manipulating nodes like a true wizard of data structures. 🧙‍♂️
+With this spellbinding program, you’ll harness the incredible power of ** Circular doubly linked lists**, navigating and manipulating nodes like a true wizard of data structures. 🧙‍♂️

 Key Features (a.k.a.
 Spells 🪄):